-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2024 (in thousands of AZN, unless otherwise indicated)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2024

 21. COMMITMENTS AND CONTINGENCIES

 Legal proceedings.
 In the ordinary course of business, the Bank is subject to legal actions and complaints.
 Management believes that the ultimate liability, if any, arising from such actions or complaints will not have a material adverse effect on the financial condition or the results of future operations of the Bank.